 Availability, Rates, and Inventory (ARI) is a pricing feed type that uses property data, room availability, and rate plans, to set predefined pricing strategies for properties.
 Specifically, ARI feeds use a subset of OpenTravel Alliance (OTA) XML entities for defining availability and pricing.

 Unlike the itinerary-based pricing delivery modes (Pull and Changed Pricing), ARI feeds aren't queried for specific prices or itineraries.
 Instead, partners push messages when new or changed data for their pricing model is available, such as changes to rate details, restrictions, and availability.

-ARI uses up to five different message types:
+ARI uses up to five different request message types:

 - Transaction (Property Data).
 Defines rooms, packages (combinations of booking features such as refundability and amenities), and their mapping.

 availability and restrictions for room rates.
 Inventory can also be updated

 per-property taxes and fees.
 This message isn't required if